 Now you can get the latest Java source bundled with each app update.
 Install the app from Google Play and go to Settings > Extras.

-« Create Flappy Bird in Android Create a notepad/to-do list app »
+« Create a reminder/alarm app Create Flappy Bird in Android »

 Create an Instant Messaging app using Google Cloud Messaging (GCM)